 On the first screen, there is "calendar" of power quality evaluation according the EN 50160 standard.
-Each day is marked with either or be depending on that if power quality during the day was in compliance with the standard or not.
+Each day is marked with either v or v depending on that if power quality during the day was in compliance with the standard or not.